-Attested: RC Lutudaron; LVT, LVTVD, LVTVDARES, etc on lead ingots
+Attested: Lutudaron at position 88 in the Ravenna Cosmography; LVT, LVTVD, LVTVDARES, etc on lead ingots

 Name origin: From Latin lutum ‘yellow’ plus do (infinitive dare) ‘to deliver’, because lead oxide (litharge, PbO) produced during cupellation (oxidation of freshly smelted lead to leave its content of silver) is bright yellow.

 Notes: No definitely Roman lead mines have yet been identified in Derbyshire (Barnatt, 1999) [dead link replaced by our local downloaded copy] and the long-sought Roman fort in the Carsington-Wirksworth area around SK271542 has not yet been found.
 Bradwell drew attention to the ancient name Lutetia of Paris and the presence of Παρισοι in Yorkshire.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 9 May 2020 To main Menu